lindenb/jvarkit/docs/BamStats05.md

       Possible Values: [readgroup, sample, library, platform, center, sample_by_platform, sample_by_center, sample_by_platform_by_center, any]
     -h, --help
       print help and exit
+    --helpFormat
+      What kind of help
+      Possible Values: [usage, markdown, xml]
     -m, --mincoverage
       min coverage to say the position is not covered
       Default: 0